Tips for Student Athletes to Play Hard and Smart During the Sport Season

 Working out and training more not only gives the student athletes the strength and speed to compete on the field, but it also reduces the risk of them getting injured, according to Jared Smaldon, the strength and conditioning coach at SPI Fitness in New Hartford.

 While it is important for student athletes to work out and train most of the time, in order to keep up with the competition and increase stats, it is not a good idea for them to work out all the time.
 They must also listen to their bodies and not push them over the strength limit.
 Students must find time, during the season to put the dumbbells, weights and balls aside, for at least one day, and let their bodies recover from hours of playing, practicing and working out.
-Working out more might reduce the risk of injury or by chance, if any chance an injury occurred, it would be similar to the injuries that incurred in injured in a semi truck accident.
-But working out too much and too hard might increase that risk.
+Working out more might reduce the risk of injury, but working out too much and too hard might increase that risk.

 SPISmaldon agreed.